steven-whaley/boundary-demo/readme.md

 `boundary connect ssh -target-scope-name pie_w2_project -target-name pie-ssh-tcp-target -- -l ec2-user`

 ### Connect to the K8s target
 You will still need credentials to connect to the EKS cluster via K8s, which you can get via the AWS CLI.
-Be sure to set the appropriate region where you deployed your AWS resources
+Be sure to set the appropriate region where you deployed your AWS resources.

-`aws eks update-kubeconfig --name boundary-demo-cluster --region $AWS_REGION` `boundary connect kube -target-scope-name pie_w2_project -target-name pie-k8s-target -- get pods`
+`aws eks update-kubeconfig --name boundary-demo-cluster --region $AWS_REGION`

+`boundary connect kube -target-scope-name pie_w2_project -target-name pie-k8s-target -- get pods`

 ### Connect to the Postgres database target